···

 Past hurts get triggered and the present conversation becomes about the past.

-Sometimes the communication problem is actually a trust problem underneath.
 When being honest feels dangerous, every conversation stays surface-level.
 If that sounds familiar, it might help to explore why trust feels hard.

 When Trust Gets in the Way